Intrepid Potash: Now Selling Water?

 Potash Segment

 I never thought I would be writing about Intrepid Potash and saying that its Potash segments of Intrepid Potash are essentially coming for free at this valuation, but that is how it looks to me.
-Obviously, I could be wrong, I often am wrong and the market certainly seems to be telling me I'm wrong, as it fell 10% at one point during the earnings release.
-But as far as I can tell it is an over-reaction.
+Obviously, I could be wrong.
+I often am wrong and the market certainly seems to be telling me I'm wrong, as it fell 10% at one point during the earnings release.
+But as far as I can tell, it is an over-reaction.

 The quarterly earnings show a strong balance sheet.
 Following on from the successful secondary offering at the end of March, the company generated net proceeds of $57.5m.
 This cash, together with some asset sales were used to pay down $46m of its balance sheet and left the company with $20.8m in cash.
-In the earnings call the management speculated that it might not need so much cash on the balance sheet and some excess cash might be used to pay down additional debt but that it was to early to tell for certain.
+In the earnings call, the management speculated that it might not need so much cash on the balance sheet and some excess cash might be used to pay down additional debt but that it was too early to tell for certain.

 The quarterly earnings also show an increase of 11% QoQ in the realized sales price of potash.